 What you have to pay for:

-- Tuition fees – these usually cover tuition, key materials, exams, and other admin.
+- Tuition fees (see below for nation-specific funding information) – these usually cover tuition, key materials, exams, and other admin.

 - Equipment – your own computer or laptop, plus accessories and software.

 - Internet – you may consider increasing your existing broadband package, especially if many people are online at once in your household.